Anastomose/GF_Repo/source/bananabar.rst

 Instructions
 -------------

-Place rack in the middle of the oven and preheat to 350 F, grease 8-inch pan.
+Place rack in the middle of the oven and preheat to 350 F, grease 9 x 13 inch pan.

 Combine dry ingredients and whisk separately. :guilabel:`BAKING SODA!
 SODA! *NOT* BAKING POWDER`